Lynn Coady: Life and career

 Coady was born and grew up in Port Hawkesbury, Nova Scotia.
 After high school, she attended Carleton University in Ottawa; after graduating, she moved to New Brunswick, where she worked at odd jobs for several years and began a career as a playwright.
 In 1996, she relocated to Vancouver, British Columbia, where she earned a Master of Fine Arts degree in creative writing from the University of British Columbia.
-In 2006 she moved to Edmonton and taught creative writing at Athabasca University where she developed a new course in writing the short story and in 2007 moved to Toronto to work at Anansi Press.
+In 2006 she moved to Edmonton and taught creative writing at Athabasca University, where she developed a new course in writing the short story.
+In 2007 moved to Toronto to work at Anansi Press.

 Coady's first book, Strange Heaven (1998), was nominated for a Governor General's Award.
 The novel is set in Nova Scotia, giving Coady the opportunity to paint a different picture of her home province.
 Strange Heaven touches on the life of Bridget Murphy who has been admitted to a psychiatric ward after birthing a child who was put up for adoption.
 Upon returning to her Cape Breton home Murphy sees everything and everyone in a different light but still manages to find solace in this bizarre and somewhat dysfunctional home.

 Coady's second book, Play the Monster Blind (2000), was a national bestseller and a "Best Book" of 2000 for The Globe and Mail.
 Saints of Big Harbour (2002) was a Globe and Mail "Best Book" in 2002.